Skip to main content

 Create an API key

-Create an Inworld account.In Inworld Portal, generate a Runtime API key, by clicking the Get API Key shortcut in the Overview tab, or going to Settings > API Keys.
+Create an Inworld account.In Inworld Portal, generate an API key by going to Settings > API Keys.
 Copy the Base64 credentials.Set your API key as an environment variable.

 export INWORLD_API_KEY='your-base64-api-key-here'